-The new culvert will be relocated during the first phase of construction to ensure minimal impact to the integrity of the off-Site runoff conveyed to the Hudson River.
+The new culvert will be relocated during the first phase of construction to ensure, in the Applicant's opinion, minimal impact to the integrity of the off-Site runoff conveyed to the Hudson River.
 The new culvert will be constructed just north of the existing, deteriorating culvert such that the existing stream flow can be maintained with minimal impact from adjacent construction activities.
 The new culvert will be extended approximately 20 feet to the west to a new headwall under the newly constructed roadway section.